puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_collectors.markdown

 The general form of a resource collector is:

-* The resource type, capitalized
+* The resource type, capitalized.
+    * This cannot be `Class`, and there is no way to collect classes.
 * `<|` --- An opening angle bracket (less-than sign) and pipe character
 * Optionally, a search expression ([see below](#search-expressions))
 * `|>` --- A pipe character and closing angle bracket (greater-than sign)